- Splunk Enterprise and virtual machines

-Some boxes have other characters instead of a '✔'.
-Refer to the bottom of each table to find out what the additional characters represent.

-Unix operating systems

-Text D:

 The tables list the computing platforms for which Splunk Enterprise is available.
 The first table lists availability for *nix operating systems and the second lists availability for Windows operating systems.

 2. Read across to find the appropriate computing architecture in the center column that matches your environment.

 Some boxes have other characters.
 See the bottom of each table to find out what the additional characters represent.

 Unix operating systems